nandhinirp71/PDF-Hunter/README.md

 # PDF Hunter

 This is an advanced RAG LLM app with Meta Llama2 and Llamaindex.
-We will be using Huggingface API for using the LLama2 model.
+Huggingface API is used for LLama2 model.